$x-y$ swap for $(2,2p+1)$ minimal string: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Maxim Kazarian, Igor Chaban, Alexey Litvinov, Vladimir Belavin, Dmitriy Khromov, Andrei Marshakov, Lorenz Eberhardt and Wayne Weng for stimulating discussions and correspondence.
+The author is grateful to Maxim Kazarian, Igor Chaban, Alexey Litvinov, Vladimir Belavin, Dmitry Khromov, Andrei Marshakov, Lorenz Eberhardt and Wayne Weng for stimulating discussions and correspondence.
+He is also thankful to Adam Levine and Sergey Shadrin for discussions and pointing out some typos in the previous version.
 He also would like to thank the organizers of 2024 Les Houches summer school ``Quantum Geometry'', where this work was initiated, for the productive environment and the organizers of Kyushu IAS-iTHEMS workshop ``Non-perturbative methods in QFT'' for the opportunity to present preliminary results of this work at the poster session.
 This work has been supported by the Russian Science Foundation under the grant 23-12-00333.